How shall I sing that majesty (Coe Fen) SATB & descant

 The wonderful hymn tune Coe Fen was composed by Kenneth Naylor (1931–91), formerly music master at the Leys School, Cambridge.

-Both a choral arrangement and a final-verse descant are provided.
+Your copy includes a choral arrangement and a final-verse descant.

-This arrangement by Alistair Warwick sets the middle verses as a four-part choral version from the original (up to seven-part) organ texture.
+This arrangement by Alistair Warwick sets the middle verses as a four-part choral version from the original organ texture.
 Verse two can be sung without organ if desired.

 Between each verse there is a short link by the organ, except after verse two where the heavenly "alleluias" are echoed by an optional semi-chorus:

-Throughout the arrangement use is made of elements of Naylor's writing – especially the three-note motive "Eb G F" (the first three notes of the melody and its transpositions) – in order to bind it to the original.
+Elements of Naylor's writing are used throughout the arrangement, especially the three-note motive "Eb G F" (the first three notes of the melody and its transpositions).

-For verse four there is a sensitively understated descant to suit the text.
-Although six bars specify a double descant, it will work equally well with just the upper line.
+Verse four features a sensitively understated descant to suit the text.
+Although six bars specify a double descant, it works equally well with just the upper line.